 7. After success in the examination, the training organizer informs the candidate and issues the candidate with a written statement for presentation to the competent authority or transmits an electronic confirmation to the competent authority.

 7a.
-Candidates who fail the examination may take it again at least three days later.
-If they fail it again, they may take it again at least three days after that.
-If they fail the third attempt, they must take a new refresher course before taking the examination again within the period of validity of the certificate.
-If that is not possible, the basic training course must be taken again.
+Candidates who fail the examination under 8.2.2.7.3.1 may take it twice more, with different questions.

 8. The competent authorities are invited to inform the Safety Committee, through the delegation of the relevant Contracting Party, of questions that are obviously confusing or doubts as to the accuracy of the answers provided.